MRiabov/RepairsComponents-v0/README.md

 - **Replace a damaged component**: A common case for maintenance is a damaged component.
 This RL environment teaches a robot to replace various components under *millions* of different settings.
 - **Disassemble your product** - for e.g. recyling/repair tasks, a disassembly mode was created.
 - **Offline dataset generation** - All of the above can be used as a offline reinforcement learning dataset generator for Vision Transformers or standard offline RL.
 Simply flip "save" to True (under io_cfg config dict) and video, voxel, and graph observations will be persisted to your disk.
-- **Electronics**:
-  - Components such as buttons and switches, allowing interaction with the environment; wires, connectors allowing the robots to assemble a given env. _(Work in progress)_
+- **Electronics**: Components such as buttons and switches, allowing interaction with the environment; wires, standard connectors (e.g. XT-60/USB-A/USB-C) allowing the robots to assemble a given assembly. _(Work in progress)_

 Note: this is a *reinforcement learning environment*.
 You will need a *reinforcement learning algorithm* and we provide that in [Repairs-v0](https://github.com/MRiabov/Repairs-v0).
 You should also try using [Vision-Language-Action models](https://arxiv.org/abs/2406.09246).